 “He was fantastic,” Malone said of Chandler.
 “We put him on the opposing team’s best players most nights.
 We ask him to switch and guard a lot of guys offensively and he’s shooting the three-ball well.
 Moving without the basketball.
 He was driving the ball.
 He was phenomenal tonight.”

 Denver, who has seen a slight spike in defensive efficiency since the All-Star break, looked solid with Mason Plumlee at center in place of an ill Nikola Jokic.
-With Plumlee and Darrell Arthur occupying the five, Denver can be more aggressive on pick-and-rolls, hedging out to stop opposing guards in their tracks.
+With Plumlee and Darrell Arthur occupying the five, Denver can be more aggressive on pick-and-rolls and hedge out to stop opposing guards in their tracks.
 Jokic’s lack of quickness on defense ties them down in those situations and the Nuggets are forced to play pick-and-rolls more conservative when he’s on the floor.

-“It’s a lot easier with Mason and DA (to be aggressive when defending pick-and-rolls,)” Malone said.
+“It’s a lot easier with Mason and DA,” Malone said about playing aggressively on defense.
 “DA’s very comfortable being aggressive.
 Mason’s very comfortable being up and being aggressive.
-Nikola, obviously there’s a fine line if he’s up too aggressive and we get beat were down two guys and we also cant aford him to get into foul trouble.
+Nikola, obviously there’s a fine line if he’s up too aggressive and we get beat were down two guys and we also can’t afford him to get into foul trouble.
 But we’ll pick our spots.”

 Elsewhere, Danilo Gallinari scored 18 points on a clean 5-7 shooting.
 Gallinari was also a team-high +18 on the night.
 Gary Harris chipped in 15 points in 35 minutes while Plumlee finished with ten points, 15 rebounds, and five assists.